scalable-arch/100kSV/README.md

 # 100kSV

-100K lines of SystemVerilog to be a Computer Architect or VLSI front-end designer.
+100K lines of SystemVerilog to be a Computer Architect or VLSI front-end expert.

 Synopsys DesignWare Building Blocks